evidence-dev/evidence/sites/docs/docs/markdown/index.md

 WHERE category = 'widget'
 ```

-These code blocks will render as a code blocks:
+These code fences will render as a code blocks:

 ```python
 names = ["Alice", "Bob", "Charlie"]